KxSystems/docs/docs/wp/disaster-floods/index.md

 ## The Data

 This project focuses on 6 states within the US, over a period of 10 years.
-Data is taken from ~800 gauge sites, between July 2009 and June 2019.
-Not all gauge sites have continuous historical data over the period, but all the available data for each site was used.
+Data was taken from ~800 gauge sites, between July 2009 and June 2019.
+Not all gauge sites had continuous historical data over the period, but all the available data for each site was used.

-The six states are:
+The six states were:

 -	`New Jersey`
 -	`Nebraska`